roebel/conda_packages/README.md

 Compilation for 32bit Linux and MacOSX should be possible, Windows compilation has not been implemented and would require external contributions.

-The first vesion of the release covers the following modules that are extensively used for sound signal procesing at IRCAM:
+The current release covers the following modules that are extensively used for sound signal procesing at IRCAM:

 pysndfile: python interface to libsndfile Erik de Castro Lopo's versatile sndfile library however disabling support for compressed (flac and ogg formats) (see: [https://pypi.python.org/pypi/pysndfile] and [http://www.mega-nerd.com/libsndfile])